matthieucan/quebec-monitoring/README.md

 <dl>
   <dt>What?
 You really use sudo?
 This looks dangerous.</dt>
-  <dd>Admin rights are required to use Docker.
-If you're not confident
+  <dd>In order to use Docker, Admin rights are required.
+If you're not
-  doing this, you can easily check that no OS image is downloaded, everything is built in the Dockerfile.</dd>
+  confident doing this, you can easily check that no OS image is downloaded, everything is built in the Dockerfile.</dd>

   <dt>Is it really that simple to run?</dt>
   <dd>Yes.</dd>